Dear Colleague Letter: MPS Graduate Research Supplement for Veterans (MPS-GRSV)

 A "disabled veteran" means an individual who has served on active duty in the armed forces, (except as provided under section 2108a) has been separated therefrom under honorable conditions, and has established the present existence of a service-connected disability or is receiving compensation, disability retirement benefits, or pension because of a public statute administered by the Department of Veterans Affairs or a military department.

-Eligibility to participate as recipients of the MPS-GRSV will be limited to full-time veteran STEM Ph.D. students at U.S. universities, institutes, and colleges.
+Eligibility to participate as recipients of the MPS-GRSV will be limited to full-time veteran STEM Ph.D. students at U.S. institutions of higher education (IHEs).
+The MPS-GRSV is not transferrable to dependents of a veteran.

 To be eligible for a renewal of an MPS-GRSV for a second or third year, a student must be in good academic standing.
-The GRS renewal request must include a report on the student's progress towards the Ph.D.
-GRS renewals are subject to availability of funds in the program.
+The GRSV renewal request must include a report on the student's progress towards the Ph.D.
+GRSV renewals are subject to availability of funds in the program.

-Information about requesting supplemental support is contained in the NSF Proposal and Award Policies and Procedures Guide (PAPPG), Part II: Award and Administration Guide (AAG), Chapter 1.E.4, available online at https://www.nsf.gov/publications/pub_summ.jsp?ods_key=aag
+Information about requesting supplemental support is contained in Chapter VI.E.4 of the NSF Proposal and Award Policies and Procedures Guide (PAPPG) available online at https://www.nsf.gov/publications/pub_summ.jsp?ods_key=pappg.

-An MPS-GRSV request for supplemental funding should be submitted by the PI in FastLane (https://www.fastlane.nsf.gov/index.jsp) in accordance with the guidelines found in the PAPPG and subject to the following instructions.
+An MPS-GRSV request for supplemental funding should be submitted via FastLane in accordance with the guidelines found in the PAPPG and subject to the following instructions.

 In the Supplementary Documents section, provide the following: